microsoft/vision-datasets/DATA_PREPARATION.md

 ## Host/manage datasets on cloud/disk

 `DatasetHub` class is the one that manages access of multiple datasets either from local disk or cloud, using the dataset name and version information.
 It takes a dataset regisration json file, which contains the meta information of each dataset.
-For each dataset, there is a corresponding entry in the json:
+For each dataset, there is a corresponding entry in the json.

+Below are two examples of single-task datasets:

 ```{json}
 [